-- 2. The mandatory Prudential Code, which governs Council's borrowing, requires Council approval of controls, called Prudential Indicators, relating to capital spending and borrowing.
-Prudential Indicators are set in three statutory annual reports, a forward looking annual treasury management strategy, a backward looking annual treasury management report and this mid year update.
-The mid-year update follows Council's approval in February 2018 of the 2018/19 Prudential Indicators and Treasury Management Strategy. - 3.
-The key objectives of the three annual reports are: - (a) to ensure the governance of the large amounts of public money under the Council's Treasury Management activities: - (i) Complies with legislation - (ii) Meets high standards set out in codes of practice - (b) To ensure that borrowing is affordable, - (c) To report performance of the key activities of borrowing and investments. - 4.
-The key proposed revisions to Prudential Indicators relate to: - (a) The Operational Boundary will reduce to £300.653M and the Authorised Limit to £315.686M to allow for any additional cashflow requirement. - 5.
+- 2. This report and the prudential indicators contained in it were examined by the Audit Committee on 30 January 2019 and it was agreed at the meeting that the report be referred to Council via Cabinet to enable the updated indicators, revised Operational Boundary and Authorised Limit for borrowing be approved and that the Audit Committee is satisfied with the Council's borrowing and investment activities, the reported indicators and the revised borrowing limits. - 3.
+The mandatory Prudential Code, which governs Council's borrowing, requires Council approval of controls, called Prudential Indicators, relating to capital spending and borrowing.
+Prudential Indicators are set in three statutory annual reports, a forward looking annual treasury management strategy, a backward looking annual treasury management report and this mid-year update.
+The mid-year update follows Council's approval in February 2018 of the 2018/19 Prudential Indicators and Treasury Management Strategy. - 4.
+The key objectives of the three annual reports are: - (a) to ensure the governance of the large amounts of public money under the Council's Treasury Management activities: - (i) Complies with legislation - (ii) Meets high standards set out in codes of practice - (b) To ensure that borrowing is affordable, - (c) To report performance of the key activities of borrowing and investments.

+- 5. The key proposed revision to Prudential Indicators relates to the Operational Boundary which will reduce to £300.653m and the Authorised Limit to £315.686m to allow for any additional cash flow requirement. - 6.
 Investments now include £30m in property funds which are expected to increase our net return on investments by around £0.600m in future years.